What are Stirrups in RCC?

 Types of Stirrups

-The following types of stirrups are widely used in reinforcement and some special case the designer change the stirrups type based on the design requirement.
+The following types of stirrups are widely used in reinforcement and in some special cases the designer changes the stirrups based on the design requirement.

-The single leg stirrups have used rarely because it mostly used when binding only two rods.
+The single-leg stirrups have rarely been used because they are mostly used when binding only two rods.

-The common and widely using stirrup type id Two legged stirrups.
-To providing this stirrup minimum 4 number of the rod is required.
+The common and widely using stirrup type id Two-legged stirrups.
+To provide this stirrup a minimum 4 number of the rod is required.

 The circular stirrup is used when the column is a round shape.

-Mostly it is using in pile column and also for the pile foundation the stirrup can use either Helical or circular.
+Mostly it is used in pile columns and also for the pile foundation the stirrup can use either Helical or circular.

-These types of stirrups have been using when the number of rods were increase.
+These types of lateral ties have been used when the number of rods was increased.